Jzhouzhouzhouzhouzhou/shinyCorrplot/About.md

 #	Further references
 This application was created by Haoran Li and Jie Chou.
-Please send bugs and feature requests to Haoran Li and Jie Chou.
+Please send bugs and feature requests to Haoran Li and Jie Zhou.
 This application uses the shiny package from RStudio.